There aren’t really any secrets. No myths or hidden meanings. Taking these things traveling simply entitled me to the best travel..

 I know when something isn’t substantial, I’m not saying settle for something you shouldn’t but in regards to travel, it could be a beach, a hostel, a meal, a tour, an adventure, expect nothing.

-Don’t close off options, don’t have too much of an opinion.
+Try not to close off options or even have too much of an opinion.
 Stay strong to your beliefs and keep your passions strong but don’t restrict yourself.
 Embrace the cultures, the traditions, the odd foods and different ways of living.
-Immerse in different experiences.
+Immerse in different experiences and talk to people from all different backgrounds and countries.
 It’s part of the fun.

 Backpackers are your biggest help while traveling, they offer advice, support and most importantly, tips on where to go and what to do.
 I never looked at lonely planet.
 That’s a secret I guess?